DIPlib/diplib/src/documentation/main.md

 *DIPlib* 3.0 represents the first major rewrite of the *DIPlib* code base.
-We have rewritten the infrastructure in C++11, using all of the original ideas and concepts, but adding tensor images, color support, and other ideas we have developed within the *DIPimage* toolbox.
+We have rewritten the infrastructure in C++11, using all of the original ideas and concepts, but adding tensor images, color support, and other ideas we had developed within the *DIPimage* toolbox.
 Hopefully, the new infrastructure is much easier to read, maintain, and contribute to.
 All of the image analysis routines (have been / will be) ported to use the new infrastructure.